nsinorov/SoftUniMainPath/Programming Fundamentals C#/Associative Arrays - Exercise/Courses/README.md

 	Until the "end" command is received, you will be receiving input in the format: "{courseName} : {studentName}".
 	The product data is always delimited by " : ".

+Output:

+	Print the information about each course in the following the format: "{courseName}: {registeredStudents}" Print the information about each student in the following the format: "-- {studentName}"